doombubbles/quantum-entanglement/LATEST.md

-- Fixed load errors for recent BTD6 versions
+- Recompiled for BTD6 v45